 Clara Parkes, whose spends a lot of time talking about sock yarn, says the best yarns for socks are elastic, because they need to stretch around a foot but then cling to the foot while wearing; resistant to abrasion, since socks rub on the foot, the shoe or the ground as they are worn, and that puts a lot of pressure on the fiber; and moisture management, because feet sweat and socks need to either absorb or wick away that moisture in order to feel (and smell) good.

 Her book covers a lot of ground concerning different types of fiber and why they may or may not be well suited to use for sock yarn.
 For instance, she notes that silk is too inelastic to serve as a sock yarn on its own, adding a little silk to other fibers gives a nice shine that makes a pattern a little more feminine.
-And while cotton on its own would easily stretch out of shape, a cotton blend can be a great choice:
+While cotton on its own would easily stretch out of shape, a cotton blend can be a great choice:

 If you love the feel of cotton, consider a yarn that blends up to 50 percent cotton with wool.
 This is one of the most felicitous fiber blends possible, whether for socks or other garments, because each fiber perfectly complements the other, helping it to overcome its weaknesses without overpowering the blend.